imadki/LBD/assignments/TP2/assignments.md

 Use the **--dependency** flag to specify the dependency relationship between the jobs.

 Submit both jobs and ensure Job B only starts after Job A completes.

+## Exercise 3: Resource Check Script Before Job Submission

+In this exercise, you will create a Slurm script that checks the available resources (CPU, GPU, and node availability) before submitting a computational job to the cluster.
+The purpose of this exercise is to ensure that jobs are not submitted when insufficient resources are available, thus avoiding long wait times in the queue.
+Requirements:

+- Write a script that checks:
+    - The available CPUs and GPUs across the nodes.
+    - The state of nodes (e.g., idle, reserved, mixed).
+    - The availability of GPUs on the GPU partition.

+The script should check whether there are enough available resources (based on user-specified minimums) before proceeding with job submission.
+If resources are insufficient, it should print a message and exit without submitting the job.

+### Instructions:

+- Check Available Resources:
+    - Use the sinfo and squeue commands to check the state of the nodes and the availability of GPUs and CPUs.
+    - Parse the output of these commands to identify whether there are enough idle CPUs and GPUs available.

+- These values should be configurable by the user through script arguments or environment variables.